secml-malware: Pentesting Windows Malware Classifiers with Adversarial EXEmples in Python: Application Example: Evaluating Adversarial Robustness of MalConv

 \myparagraph{White-box attacks.} We set the maximum number of iterations to 50, and we observe how the detection rate decreases while optimizing the injected content.
 Our library is able to identify a weakness to attacks that perturb the header of programs; in particular, the \emph{Extend} attack is able to decrease the detection rate close to 0 in only few iterations.

 \myparagraph{Black-box attacks.} We bound the maximum number of queries to 500 for the black-box attacks.
 For \emph{GAMMA-padding}, we extracted 100 \texttt{.data} sections from legitimate programs, and we set the regularization parameter to $10^{-5}$.
-Since the attack is estimating the best direction to take, the attacks are less effective that their white-box counterpart, except for \emph{GAMMA-padding}.
-The latter injects content extracted from the goodware class, hence mimicking its distribution.
+Since black-box attacks do not rely on gradients, but they query the model to estimate a direction, they are less effective than their white-box counterparts.
+Differently, \emph{GAMMA-padding} it optimizes directly the injection of larger chunks of benign content into the malware sample, rather than trying to optimize each single injected byte.
 This is enough for decreasing the detection rate close to 0.1.